Last-modified: 01 Sept 2000 |

 Correctly commenting code is one of the most useful things you can do when writing code.
 Most style problems can be repaired with a formatter, but useful comments cannot be conjured out of thin air.

-Comments come in two flavours, winged and boxed:
+Comments come in two flavours, winged

 /* This is a winged comment */ /**************************************\ * This is a * * boxed comment * \**************************************/ |